 These plans help your family save for future college or graduate school expenses like tuition, room and board, books and computers.
 Individuals can contribute on the child’s behalf in one of two ways: up to $14,000 per year or a $70,000 lifetime contribution.

 Remember, any type of investing comes with risk.
 Talk with the plan administrator or your financial advisor to help you find your comfort level.
-The NC 529 account is not a Credit Union account.
+The NC 529 account is not a bank or credit union account.
 You can find more information at College Foundation of North Carolina or at NC529.org.

 You may not have to choose one plan